yash27804/financial-market/README.md

 *(These charts are generated automatically by the script)*

-![SMC Structure Example 1](bearish_smc_mapper_1.png) *Figure 1: Detection of Inducement sweep followed by a structural Break of Structure (BOS).*
+![SMC Structure Example 1](bearish_smc_mapper_1.png) *Figure 1: Streamlit Layout for Ticker Input and TimeFrame Selection.*

 ![SMC Structure Example 2](bearish_smc_mapper_2.png) *Figure 2: Real-time mapping of structural points on Nifty 50 data.*